johnnymoa/Creyex-Hackathon-Project/README.md

 # What we learned
 Through this project, we learned the importance of ruthlessly prioritizing and having a good boilerplate.
 Extensive work with prompt engineering over the past year gave us a clear vision of what's possible and allowed us to test various ideas effectively.

-# What's next for Creyex
-I have a fair backlog of features and security checks I want to implement in the hopes of getting Creyex into production ASAP.
-Eager to foster a small number of creative users to drive the product with feedback and grow it organically into its full potential.

-Keep an eye out on [creyex.com](https://creyex.com), I bought the domain.